AlgyJr/ios_guides/Table-View-Guide.md

 [uitableview]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/index.html

 ## Your first `UITableView`
-In order to use a `UITableView` you must first add one to your view controller's root view.
+In order to use a `UITableView`, you must first add one to your view controller's root view.
 When working with storyboards, this can be done in Interface Builder simply by dragging a `UITableView` from the Object Library onto your view controller and then creating an `@IBOutlet` so